2022 Acura TLX Trim Levels, Configurations & Comparisons.

 Like most of the trims, the base TLX is motivated by a turbo four-cylinder engine.
 Acura lists this engine with an output of 272 horsepower.
 A 10-speed automatic transmission with shift paddles helps promote swifter acceleration.
 When launched from a stop, the TLX is capable of recording a 0-60 mph time of 5.9 seconds.

-A double-wishbone front suspension helps the car to offers a satisfying combination of agility and ride comfort.
-An electronic braking system ensures a solid performance when making emergency stops.
+A double-wishbone front suspension delivers precision handling and powerful cornering grip over almost any type of road whilst an electronic braking system ensures a solid performance when making emergency stops.
 Front-wheel drive is standard.
 However, Acura’s famous Super-Handling AWD system is on the sedan’s list of options.
-This advanced AWD system does more than just promote better wet-weather traction.
+This advanced AWD system does more than just promote better rainy-day traction.
 It also enhances handling by giving the sedan more grip around corners.

 An Integrated Dynamics System also comes standard on the base TLX.
 This feature enables you to adjust the car’s driving character through different modes.
 Switching to the comfort mode makes daily drives and long road trips more relaxing.
 On the other hand, engaging the sport mode enables the transmission to shift quicker and gives the steering system a more exciting feel.
 Drivers can also customize the performance settings.